 Become a service provider

-When new services are needed, Whaikaha - Ministry of Disabled People will usually issue a request for a proposal which can be found on the Government Electronic Tenders Service (GETS) website .
+When new services are needed, Whaikaha - Ministry of Disabled People will usually issue a request for a proposal which can be found on the New Zealand Government Electronic Tenders Service external URL (GETS) website.

 GETS is a free service created to promote open and fair competition nationally across the public sector.

-You can also find guidance for suppliers on the Government's procurement website.
+You can also find guidance for suppliers on the New Zealand Government Procurement external URL website.
 This guidance is especially useful for new providers.
 It contains up-to-date information on contracting, working relationships and how to engage with purchasing agencies.

 Information for existing service providers